jrenaud90/TidalPy/Documentation/utilities_x/index.md

 # Utilities (`Utilities_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

 `TidalPy.Utilities_x` is the shared infrastructure every other module is built on.
-Nothing here computes tidal physics.
-What it provides is the machinery the physics modules would otherwise each reinvent: the base classes that give every object logging, configuration export, and binary serialization; the numerical primitives the inner loops call; and the conversions, constants, and plotting helpers that sit at the boundary between a calculation and a person reading its result.
+It provides is the machinery the physics modules would otherwise each reinvent.
+The base classes that give every object logging, configuration export, and binary serialization; the numerical primitives the inner loops call; and the conversions, constants, and plotting helpers that sit at the boundary between a calculation and a person reading its result.

 It is worth knowing what lives here even if you never import it directly, because its conventions show up everywhere else.
-Every model class in TidalPy has `get_config_dict`, `save_config`, `save_binary`, and `load_binary` for exactly one reason: they are inherited from the base classes defined in this module.
+Every model class in TidalPy has `get_config_dict`, `save_config`, `save_binary`, and `load_binary`.
+They are inherited from the base classes defined in this module.
 Every version check that refuses to load a stale file, every log line, and every non-dimensionalized radius traces back here.

 | Page | Covers |
 |---|---|